Breadcrumb

 • Heart health

-• For all CQM criteria, report a minimum number of patients in a CQM denominator.
+• Report a minimum number of 30 patients in a CQM denominator for all NQL badges.

-Proportion of all patients receiving Screening, Brief Intervention and Referral to Treatment (SBIRT) At least 5%
+Screening, Brief Intervention, and Referral to Treatment (SBIRT) (Proportion of all patients receiving SBIRT) At least 5%

 Must meet at least two of the three cancer screening targets